Poet Details

 E-mail: haikupage (at) yahoo (dot) com

-Awards and Other Honors: Fulbright Scholar (2009-2010); Literary Arts Fellowship for Excellence in Poetry (Mississippi Arts Commission, 2004); Mississippi Humanities Teacher Award (2003); Winner of the 2001 Slapering Hol Press Chapbook Competition (2001); Winner of the 1994 Georgetown Review Poetry Competition.
-Some of Zheng's creative work is showcased on the Southern Arts Federations website: http://www.southernartistry.org/Jianqing_Zheng
+Awards and Other Honors: Literary Arts Fellowship in Poetry (Mississippi Arts Commission, 2014 and 2004); Winner of the 2001 Slapering Hol Press Chapbook Competition (2001); National Endowment for the Humanities grants (2007 and 2013.

 Selected Work